Yopmik12/Kitra-Code-Exam/README.md

 docker-compose down -v
 ```

 > Note: Wait for creation of database, migration and seed before requesting.
-Please make use all ports are available (3000, 3306)
+Please make sure all ports are available (3000, 3306)

 ## API specifications